 Under the Entry Pathway system there are two pathways for admission to general bachelors' degrees (together with Certificate of Proficiency, first year Law courses, Health Sciences First Year, Social Work Pre-professional, Surveying First Year and other intermediate courses) for new domestic undergraduate students (and certain students who have enrolled at Otago previously).

 For most students being considered under the Entry Pathway system, an entry score is calculated, based on results for examinations taken in their final year at secondary school.
 These scores will be used to determine eligibility for Preferential Entry or rankings for Competitive Entry.

 For students who have a university entrance qualification and meet minimum age and language requirements, Preferential Entry guarantees a place in the University, while Competitive Entry students will be admitted on the basis of their ranking and the availability of places.

 Preferential Entry guarantees a place at Otago for high-calibre students (except for those applying for Special Admission or Discretionary Entrance), subject to gaining a university entrance qualification and fulfilling minimum age and language requirements.

 Preferential Entry is available under the categories below.
 Those who have previously undertaken substantial study at tertiary level will not usually be eligible for Preferential Entry on the basis of school results.

-- have, in Year 12 or earlier, achieved NCEA Level 2 awarded with merit or excellence
+- have, in Year 12 or earlier, achieved NCEA Level 2 awarded with merit or excellence, or

-- have achieved an entry score of at least 140 points for NCEA Level 3 or have achieved NCEA Level 3 awarded with merit or excellence
+- have achieved an entry score of at least 140 points for NCEA Level 3 or have achieved NCEA Level 3 awarded with merit or excellence, or

-- have achieved the International Baccalaureate Diploma with at least 26 points
+- have achieved the International Baccalaureate Diploma with at least 26 points, or

-- have achieved an entry score of at least 140 points for the Cambridge International Examinations
+- have achieved an entry score of at least 140 points for the Cambridge International examinations, or

-- have accepted a place in a residential college owned by or affiliated to the University of Otago
+- have accepted a place in a residential college owned by or affiliated to the University of Otago, or

-- have accepted a University of Otago undergraduate scholarship
+- have accepted a University of Otago undergraduate scholarship, or

 - are a Māori applicant, or a Pacific applicant of Polynesian, Melanesian or Micronesian descent, who has not previously studied at a tertiary institution but who holds or is studying towards a New Zealand university entrance qualification.